Languages and Cultures

 FRE 512 Narrative Structures: "Portraits de mères" T 4:25-7:10 Dr. Moscatelli

 FRE 550 French Film studies: "Bonjour les enfants: children on French Film" Dr. Pauly

-Our Summer Immersion Institute in 2014 included the following courses (we will announce our 2015 summer in the spring):
+Our Summer Immersion Institute in 2014 included (we will announce our 2015 summer in the spring):